UTI Treatment in Orange County, CA

 What are the Symptoms of a Urinary Tract Infection?

 It is important to keep out for the following signs and symptoms to help identify if you are suffering from a urinary tract infection:

 - A Burning Feeling When You Urinate

 - A Frequent Urge to Urinate

 - Frequent, Small Amounts of Urine

 - Fever or Chills

 It is important to contact your doctor if you are experiencing any signs or symptoms of a urinary tract infection.

-The most common cause of a urinary tract infection is when bacteria enters the urinary tract through the urethra and begin to enter the bladder.
+The most common cause of a urinary tract infection is when bacteria enter the urinary tract through the urethra and begin to enter the bladder.
 This leads to the bacteria multiplying and may grow into a full-blown infection of the urinary tract.
 If the infection is not treated, it may continue on to infect the kidneys.
 Women are more prone to urinary tract infections than men due to having a shorter urethra, which allows a quicker introduction to bacteria to the bladder.